 China's market for pharmaceuticals is undergoing a wrenching transition that so far has revealed one basic truth: The days

 of making easy money off a predictable stable of high-priced branded generics are over.
-Every multinational firm in China
+Every multinational in China should

-should be examining ways to freshen and adapt its product offerings, with particular emphasis on the consumer health and patented
+be examining ways to freshen and adapt their product offerings, with particular emphasis on the consumer health and patented

 innovative segments of the market.
 The change is paced by systemwide public health infrastructure reforms that will greatly

-expand public access to low-cost essential medicines.
-As foreign investors contemplate the way forward, the key strategic
+expand public access to low-cost "essential" medicines.
+Hence as foreign investors contemplate the way forward, the key strategic

 question is whether the government will maintain price incentives for the more innovative therapies.